SkyQuest99/SnakeGameCopyQB64/README.md

 Has 3 gamemodes easy, medium and hard

-game also available at itch.io https://skybird-99.itch.io/snakegame
+game also available as a playable html at https://skyquest99.github.io/SnakeGameCopyQB64/

 In the bas file the data is saved to a file called data.txt, In html its saved to browsers local storage